 The two biggest pieces of furniture that you’re likely to have in your dining room are your dining table and a buffet, sideboard, or credenza.
 Kyle selected our Desmond Dining Table for this room due to its simple, industrial elegance.
 It’s also a stylistic match to the chandelier.
 The Preston Sideboard adds a dramatic wood texture and some flashy details.
-But more importantly it stores a large amount of dining supplies, which makes it an incredibly valuable addition to the space.
+But more importantly, it stores a large number of dining supplies, which makes it an incredibly valuable addition to the space.
 When possible, choose form and function, especially in the dining room.

 The Chair Choice

 Chairs are arguably the most important element of the dining room.
 Don’t let an uncomfortable chair diminish your dining experience!
 Your chair choice will also be determined by space.
-In this room Kyle chose thinner dining chairs since he did not want to obstruct the walkways between rooms.
+In this room, Kyle chose thinner dining chairs since he did not want to obstruct the walkways between rooms.
 A nice leather really pops against the stark walls.
 Don’t be afraid to let your chairs function as an accent or as a splash of color in the space.
 The Earl Side Chairs match the decor, but also elevate the style with their color and texture.